pawankrdwivedi/test-task/README.md

 <h6>Step Definition File:</h6> src\test\java\com\test\task\test\stepdef\ParaBankSteps.java
 <h6>Test Runner File:</h6> src\test\java\com\test\task\test\testcase\ParaBankCucumber.java
 <h6>Scenario:</h6>
 1. (Rest Assured)Use the user generator (https://randomuser.me/) to generate 2 users.
-The first one is the sender and the second one is the recipient.
+The first one is the sender and the second one is the recipient.</br>
-2. (Selenium) Open the site of the test bank (https://parabank.parasoft.com/parabank/index.htm).
+2. (Selenium) Open the site of the test bank (https://parabank.parasoft.com/parabank/index.htm).</br>
-3. (Selenium) Register using the data of the First user (sender) {If username is already occupied, you have to change it (for example, add digits)}.
+3. (Selenium) Register using the data of the First user (sender) {If username is already occupied, you have to change it (for example, add digits)}.</br>
-4. (Selenium) After successful registration, go to the Bill Pay page and transfer a random amount to the Second user (recipient).
+4. (Selenium) After successful registration, go to the Bill Pay page and transfer a random amount to the Second user (recipient).</br>
-5. (Selenium) Verify that the payment was successful and to the correct user (recipient).
+5. (Selenium) Verify that the payment was successful and to the correct user (recipient).</br>

 <h4>Luma:</h4>
 <h6>Feature File:</h6> src\test\resources\features\Luma.feature <br>
 <h6>Step Definition File:</h6> src\test\java\com\test\task\test\stepdef\LumaSteps.java <br>
 <h6>Test Runner File:</h6> src\test\java\com\test\task\test\testcase\LumaCucumber.java <br>
 <h6>Scenario:</h6>
-1. (Rest Assured)Use the user generator (https://randomuser.me/) to generate a user.
+1. (Rest Assured)Use the user generator (https://randomuser.me/) to generate a user.</br>
-2. (Selenium) Open the site of the test store (https://magento.softwaretestingboard.com/).
+2. (Selenium) Open the site of the test store (https://magento.softwaretestingboard.com/).</br>
-3. (Selenium) Register using the data of the user.
+3. (Selenium) Register using the data of the user.</br>
-4. (Selenium) After successful registration, go and buy any item.
+4. (Selenium) After successful registration, go and buy any item.</br>
 5. (Selenium) Verify that the purchase was successful.